FREE Shipping on orders over $899

 Treatments for varicose veins:

-2. Sclerotherapy: In this procedure, a solution is injected into the affected veins, causing them to close and gradually disappear.
+2. Sclerotherapy: In this procedure, a solution is injected into the affected veins, causing them to gradually close and disappear.

 3. Laser ablation: A laser is used to close varicose veins, allowing blood to flow through healthier veins.